bee344/asset-hub-examples/README.md

 The two previous sections outline the process of monitoring XCM deposits to specific account(s) and then tracing back the origin of these deposits.
 However, the process of tracking an XCM transfer (hence the events to look for) may vary based on the direction of the XCM message.
 Here are some examples to showcase the slight differences:

-1. For an XCM transfer from Asset Hub to a Parachain _([example](https://assethub-polkadot.subscan.io/xcm_message/polkadot-ac190c9170b17a9dacb421d3d86c14d67892abe2))_:
+1. For an XCM transfer of a foreing asset from Asset Hub to the native Parachain:

-   - The [event](https://assethub-polkadot.subscan.io/extrinsic/5768961-2?event=5768961-7) to look for in Asset Hub side is called `xcmpqueue(XcmpMessageSent)`, and again the `message_hash` is one of the parameters of the event.
+   - The event to look for in Asset Hub side is called `xcmpqueue(XcmpMessageSent)`, and again the `message_hash` is one of the parameters of the event.
-   - The corresponding [event](https://hydradx.subscan.io/extrinsic/4586604-1?event=4586604-7) in the Parachain side is the `xcmpqueue(Success)` and the `message_hash` found in that event should have the same value as the one in Asset Hub.
+   - The corresponding event in the Parachain side is the `xcmpqueue(Success)` and the `message_hash` found in that event should have the same value as the one in Asset Hub.
    - In Asset Hub we will also see the event `foreignAssets(Burned)` which indicates that the foreign assets transferred have been burnt on Asset Hub.

-2. For an XCM transfer from a Parachain to Asset Hub _([example](https://assethub-polkadot.subscan.io/xcm_message/polkadot-eb27d2225d2ccb3b979f8fb8a5241b7a9a8ee4d4))_:
+2. For an XCM transfer of a foreing asset from the native Parachain to Asset Hub:

-   - The [event](https://hydradx.subscan.io/extrinsic/4597864-2?event=4597864-8) to look for in the Parachain side is called `xcmpqueue(XcmpMessageSent)`, and again the `message_hash` is one of the parameters of the event.
+   - The event to look for in the Parachain side is called `xcmpqueue(XcmpMessageSent)`, and again the `message_hash` is one of the parameters of the event.
-   - The corresponding [event](https://assethub-polkadot.subscan.io/extrinsic/5779603-0?event=5779603-4) in Asset Hub side is the `xcmpqueue(Success)` and the `message_hash` found in that event should have the same value as the one in Asset Hub.
+   - The corresponding even in Asset Hub side is the `xcmpqueue(Success)` and the `message_hash` found in that event should have the same value as the one in Asset Hub.
    - In Asset Hub we will also see the event `foreignAssets(Issued)` which indicates that the foreign assets transferred have been minted on Asset Hub.

 ##### Monitoring of Failed XCM Transfers

 In case that an XCM transfer fails to complete successfully, then we will notice some different parameters in the events emitted or different events.
 Below are some examples:

-1. From a Parachain to Asset Hub _([example](https://assethub-polkadot.subscan.io/xcm_message/polkadot-d5bb5c46fcb2f18718cf2775cf29b5ad12c2edae))_:
+1. From a Parachain to Asset Hub:

-   - We will see the [event](https://assethub-polkadot.subscan.io/extrinsic/5754141-0?event=5754141-4) **`xcmpqueue(Fail)`** in Asset Hub with the following parameters:
+   - We will see the event `xcmpqueue(Fail)` in Asset Hub with the following parameters:
-     - **`error`** which in this example is [NotHoldingFees](https://github.com/paritytech/polkadot-sdk/blob/cdc8d197e6d487ef54f7e16767b5c1ab041c8b10/polkadot/xcm/src/v3/traits.rs#L97).
+     - `error` which may be one of these in [this list](https://github.com/paritytech/polkadot-sdk/blob/cdc8d197e6d487ef54f7e16767b5c1ab041c8b10/polkadot/xcm/src/v3/traits.rs#L34).
-     - **`message_hash`** which identifies the XCM Transfer.
+     - `message_hash` which identifies the XCM Transfer.
-   - **Note** : there might be another [event](https://assethub-polkadot.subscan.io/extrinsic/5754141-0?event=5754141-3) called **`polkadotxcm(AssetsTrapped)`** which indicates that some assets have been trapped (and hence can be claimed).
+   - **Note** : there might be another event called `polkadotxcm(AssetsTrapped)` which indicates that some assets have been trapped (and hence can be claimed by the sender).

 A great resource to learn more about Error Management in XCM is the Polkadot blog post from Dr. Gavin Wood, [XCM Part III: Execution and Error Management](https://www.polkadot.network/blog/xcm-part-three-execution-and-error-management).

 #### Relevant tooling

-Asset Hub will come with the same tooling suite that Parity Technologies provides for the Relay Chain, namely [API Sidecar](https://github.com/paritytech/substrate-api-sidecar), [TxWrapper Polkadot](https://github.com/paritytech/txwrapper-core/tree/main/packages/txwrapper-polkadot), and the [Asset Transfer API](https://github.com/paritytech/asset-transfer-api).
+Asset Hub will come with the same tooling suite [provided for the Relay Chain](https://wiki.polkadot.network/docs/build-integration#recommendation), namely [API Sidecar](https://github.com/paritytech/substrate-api-sidecar), [Polkadot-JS](https://wiki.polkadot.network/docs/learn-polkadotjs-index), [subxt](https://github.com/paritytech/subxt), [TxWrapper Polkadot](https://github.com/paritytech/txwrapper-core/tree/main/packages/txwrapper-polkadot), and the [Asset Transfer API](https://github.com/paritytech/asset-transfer-api).
 If you have a technical question or issue about how to use one of the integration tools, please file a GitHub issue so a developer can help.

 ##### Substrate API Sidecar